rudym/numcom/README.md

 [![Koding Hackathon](https://raw.githubusercontent.com/koding/hackathon.submit/master/images/badge.png?raw=true "Koding Hackathon")](https://koding.com/Hackathon)

 ## Description
+Calculate sums, collect gems, gain high scores and get the might of numbers!
+Remember dates, constants, phone numbers and calculate faster!

 Number Commander is the online multiplayer game for kids which helps children to learn numbers addition and fast calculation.
-It's tile-based and very easy to start and only browser is needed to play it.
+It's tile-based and very easy to start and only browser is required to play it.

-Calculate sums of paths, type numbers, collect gems, gain high scores and get the might of numbers!

 ## About